v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

 # Description

 This is a Spring MVC controller class specifically designed to handle error page requests.
-The class is annotated with `@Controller`, indicating it is a controller component.
-The `@RequestMapping` annotation specifies the base path as `/error`.
-The class contains two methods: the `error404` method handles GET requests for HTTP 404 errors, mapped to the path `/error/404`; the `error500` method handles GET requests for HTTP 500 errors, mapped to the path `/error/500`.
-Both methods return a view string named `error`, indicating that the `error` template page will be rendered to display the error information.
+The class is annotated with @Controller, indicating it is a controller component.
+The @RequestMapping annotation specifies the base path as /error.
+The class contains two methods: the error404 method handles GET requests for HTTP 404 errors, mapped to the path /error/404; the error500 method handles GET requests for HTTP 500 errors, mapped to the path /error/500.
+Both methods return a view string named "error," indicating that the error template page will be rendered to display the error information.

 # Class Summary